-- The studied population is between 65 and 75 years old; with more than half being males, 59.2% married, 32.8% widowed, 57.8% perceived their financial support as median, 53% had a health guarantor and more than half had completed elementary education. - The prevalence of frailty amongst the rural elderly people of the studied population is less than that in urban areas due principally to daily agricultural works in rural areas, which satisfy physical activities participation. - Only 13.8% of the studied population had life events that were accompanied by abuse, 4.2% had a history of homelessness and 3% had been incarcerated at one point in time. - The socioeconomic factors revealed that three-quarters of the studied population had one to two chronic diseases, 38.8% had visual problems, 18.2% had hearing problems, 43% took more than four drugs, 29.8% were lonely, 39% perceived their health as being average, 16.2% had a cognitive impairment, 23.5% experienced a recent hospitalization, 13% experienced a recent fall, 11% had urinary incontinence, 10.2% had dependence according to ADL and 14.8% had dependence according to IADL. - The mean BMI in the studied population sample was 28.37 kg/m2, with 28% being obese and 49.25% being overweight, with a mean waist circumference of 93.08 cm.
-The mean GDS (Geriatric Depression Scale) was 4.28, with 24.75% being depressed; the mean MMSE was 26.5, with 72.5% were questionably significant but not severe. - Regarding behavioral factors, 43.2% of the studied population were nonsmokers and 37% were smokers; only 9.8% drank alcohol; about one-third (30.5%) engaged in physical exercises; and 28% engaged in agricultural work, of whom 51.5% lived in rural areas. - More than half of the studied population lived with a partner and 63.2% had social and spiritual engagements.
+The studied population in this work is between 65 and 75 years old; with more than half being males, 59.2% married, 32.8% widowed, 57.8% perceived their financial support as median, 53% had a health guarantor and more than half had completed elementary education.
+Only 13.8% had life events that were accompanied by abuse, 4.2% had a history of homelessness and 3% had been incarcerated at one point in time.

+The socioeconomic factors revealed that three-quarters of the population had one to two chronic diseases, 38.8% had visual problems, 18.2% had hearing problems, 43% took more than four drugs, 29.8% were lonely, 39% perceived their health as being average, 16.2% had a cognitive impairment, 23.5% experienced a recent hospitalization, 13% experienced a recent fall, 11% had urinary incontinence, 10.2% had dependence according to ADL and 14.8% were dependent according to IADL.
+Moreover, the mean BMI in our sample was 28.37 kg/m^2 , with 28% being obese and 49.25% being overweight; with a mean waist circumference of 93.08 cm.
+The mean GDS (Geriatric Depression Scale) was 4.28, with 24.75% being depressed; the mean MMSE was 26.5, with 72.5% were questionably significant but not severe.

+Regarding the behavioral factors, 43.2% were nonsmokers and 37% were smokers; only 9.8% drank alcohol; about one-third (30.5%) engaged in physical exercises; and 28% engaged in agricultural work engagement, of whom 51.5% lived in rural areas.

-- The majority (96.5%) of the studied population lived in areas that were not too close to pollutants (wastes, factories, etc.) where good hygiene and sanitation were present. - The frailty status revealed that 24.5% of he studied population were frail, 54.5% were pre-frail and 21% were non-frail.
-The factors associated with frailty were socioeconomic, situational, health-related, behavioral, resource, and environmental factors.
-The frail elderly population consisted of people 80 years and over, females who were mostly widowed, without a health guarantor and having a low educational level.
-The non-frail elderly people did not experience life events like homelessness or incarceration. - Most of the frail elderly people in the studied population were obese, having more than 2 chronic diseases, experienced visual problems, were depressed and consumed more than four drugs, felt lonely, perceived their health as being poor; 28.1% had moderate MMSE, were dependent, with a history of a recent hospitalization. - Most of the frail elderly people in the studied population did not smoke, did not consume alcohol, did not engage in physical exercises, and were not involved in agricultural work. - The majority of the frail elderly people in the studied popylation lived with a family member, and 85.7% of the non-frail people did engage in social and spiritual activities.
+More than half of the sample of respondents lived with a partner and 63.2% had social and spiritual engagements.
+The majority (96.5%) of respondents lived in areas not too close to pollutants (wastes, factories, etc.) where good hygiene and sanitation were in effect.

+The frailty status revealed that 24.5% were frail, 54.5% were pre-frail and 21% were non-frail.
+The factors associated with frailty were socioeconomic factors, situational, health-related, behavioral, resource, and environmental factors.
+The frail elderly population was mostly people 80 years and over, females, mostly widowed, without a health guarantor and a low educational level.
+The non-frail elderly people did not experience life events like homelessness or incarceration.

+Most of the frail elderly people were obese, with more than 2 chronic diseases, with visual problems, being depressed and consumed more than four drugs, felt lonely, perceived their health as being poor; 28.1% had moderate MMSE, dependent, with a history of a recent hospitalization.
+Most of the frail elderly people did not smoke, did not consume alcohol, did not engage in physical exercises, and were not involved in agricultural work.
+Most of the frail elderly people lived with a family member, and 85.7% of the non-frail people did engage in social and spiritual activities.
+The frail and non-frail population lived in areas with good hygiene and sanitation and far from pollutants (wastes, factories, etc ...)

-By all means, psychosocial factors play a somewhat significant role in the severity of frailty and should remain an important factor in medical practice and public health interventions.
+Our findings demonstrate that psychosocial factors play a somewhat significant role in the severity of frailty and should remain an important factor in medical practice and public health interventions.

 It is plausible that individuals may live to age 100 or beyond and remain relatively healthy by adhering to healthy lifestyles and avoiding identifiable risks.
 One key to healthy longevity is the prevention or delay of frailty and the facilitation of recovery from frailty via medical interventions or treatments.